-What's the Difference Between Mites and Lice?
+Difference Between Mites and Lice

-Simply put, mites are arachnids like spiders and ticks, and lice are insects like ants.
+Mites are arachnids like spiders and ticks, and lice are insects like ants.
 There are also two kinds of lice, sucking lice and biting or chewing lice.
 The sucking lice are more worrisome than the chewing lice because of the possibility of blood-borne disease transmission and excessive blood loss in your guinea pig if they have a heavy infestation.
 Both mites and lice are very uncomfortable and can even be painful to your guinea pig though so you'll want to prevent them, or get rid of them, as soon as possible.

-How Do Prevent Your Guinea Pig from Getting Lice?
+Preventing Your Guinea Pig from Getting Lice

 Guinea pigs that don't regularly visit other guinea pigs live in a very isolated environment, therefore there are typically two ways in which your guinea pig can get lice.
 Prepackaged food and bedding materials, even if they are not made of natural materials, can harbor lice and be brought into your house from pet stores.
-The best way to prevent bringing lice into your guinea pig's home is to freeze their food and bedding for 24 hours before putting it into it's cage or the room where the cage is.
+The best way to prevent bringing lice into your guinea pig's home is to freeze their food and bedding for 24 hours before putting it into its cage or the room where the cage is.
 Freezing the products will kill any lice or mites that were brought in from the store or warehouse.
 If your guinea pig is never exposed to lice they will never get it.